 This is where most normal human beings drop the class, get their money back, and move on with their exceptional lives.

 I blame my laziness.
 And my ridiculous inability to ask people for help.
 I didn’t know how to drop the class, so rather than find out, I put it off.
-And put it off.
-And put it off.
+And off.
+And off.

 I missed the window.
 My mistake cost me over $850.
 I was making $6.25 per hour part-time.
 Every paycheck after that burned me with guilt as I thought of how long it would take to replenish my loss.